What does a disability support worker do?

 Possessing personal qualities like honesty, respect, empathy, and patience when becoming a disability support worker can significantly contribute to creating a supportive environment for your clients.
 If you have a passion for making a positive difference in the lives of people with disabilities and helping them live independently and to their full potential, this job may be ideal for you.

 Exploring formal education and certifications to gain the necessary knowledge to become a disability support worker is a great starting point.
 While disability support worker qualifications do not necessarily require formal training, employers typically prefer candidates who have undergone formal education.
-This could involve pursuing an undergraduate or postgraduate degree in disability support work or a degree within a related field, such as a Bachelor of Social Work, a Diploma of Human Services and Development, or a Graduate Certificate of NDIS Studies
+This could involve pursuing an undergraduate or postgraduate degree in disability support work or a degree within a related field, such as a Bachelor of Social Work, a Diploma of Human Services and Development, or a Master of Social Work (Qualifying).

 Every journey to study is individual and there are several paths to reaching your career in disability.
 At UniSQ, we offer the following degrees in the area of social work and human services: